awalterschulze/goderive/example/plugin/union/Readme.md

 	return false
 }

-func deriveEqual(this, that *Person) bool {
+// deriveEqual returns whether this and that are equal. func deriveEqual(this, that *Person) bool {
 	return (this == nil && that == nil) ||
 		this != nil && that != nil &&